Ukulele Scales: Major Scales

 The most important scale is the major scale.
 This is the most common scale you’ll hear.
 It crops up in all the most well known songs from nursery rhymes to national anthems.
 The sound of the scale is completely natural.

 The major scale is made up of eight notes with a set distance between the notes.
-You start on the first note of the scale (the root) and move up two frets to the second note, then another two to the third, up one to the third note, up two to the fourth, up two to the fifth, up two to the sixth, up two to the seventh and finally up one to the octave.
+You start on the first note of the scale (the root) and move up two frets to the second note, then another two to the third, up one to the fourth, up two to the fifth, up two to the sixth, up two to the seventh and finally up one to the octave.
 The distances are: 2,2,1,2,2,2,1.

 You don’t have to memorise all these scales individually.
 It is much more important to remember patterns on the fingerboard and where the root note occurs in these patterns.